 Poth ISD Illness Guidelines

-Your child must stay at home if he/she has an elevated temperature of 100.4 or greater with behavioral changes or illness.
+Your child must stay at home if he/she has an elevated temperature of 100.0 or greater with behavioral changes or illness.
 It is required by the Texas Department of State Health Services that your child be fever free, without medication for 24 hour before returning to school.
 Please review Coronavirus section below if fever present, exclusion guidelines are different.

 Vomiting two or more times in 24 hours, unless a healthcare provider feels the cause of vomiting is not an infectious disease and the child is in no danger of becoming dehydrated.